West Valley School District #363

 It is our goal as a public school district to feed our students nutritious and balanced meals to support their classroom learning and quality of life.
 We recognize that on occasion, students may forget to bring lunch money to school, but due to the nature of our federally funded National School Lunch and Breakfast program, we are required to make a policy addressing the concerns of unpaid meal charges.
-Unpaid meal charges place a financial strain on the Food Service department and it is our goal to address this appropriately at each grade level in order to continue operation of our program.
-The USDA and Washington State OSPI do not require us to provide meals to students once their account is insufficient.
+Unpaid meal charges place a financial strain on the Food Service Department and it is our goal to address this appropriately at each grade level in order to continue operation of our program.
+USDA does not require us to provide meals to students once their account is insufficient.

 Scope of Responsibility:

 The Food Service Department: Responsible for maintaining records of meal charges and alerting households of meal account balances by way of phone calls, emails, and letters.

 The School District: Responsible for assisting the Food Service Department in collection of unpaid funds as well as intervention on an administrative level if deemed necessary.

 The Parents/Guardians: Responsible for maintaining a positive meal account balance for students or delegating responsibility to adult students.

 For Middle School Students (6-8, 5th at City School):

 For Elementary School Students (K-5):

 1. No students will be denied a meal under any circumstance.
 Students will never receive an alternate meal based on meal account balance.

 2. Once the student’s negative balance exceeds $-13.25 (5 lunches) the household will receive a personal call home from a designated school employee informing them of their delinquent account.
 Application assistance will be provided if necessary.